The Jacobs Institute Innovation Catalysts

 • All applicants and their team members must be active UC Berkeley students and present on campus during the grant cycle.

-• All applicants and their team members can only participate in one grant project per semester; therefore, we advise individuals against submitting multiple proposals, except if they are multiple solo Spark proposals.
+• All applicants and their team members can only participate in one grant project per semester; therefore, we advise individuals against submitting multiple proposals.

 • Spark grant: students can apply as individuals or in teams of up to five members.